 Bring the sauce up to a gentle simmer then add the homemade meatballs back in.
 An apron and gentle hand are helpful here.
 DO NOT DO THIS WEARING YOUR WORK CLOTHES.
 No matter how careful you are you'll splash or the sauce will spit at you.
 You will get tomato sauce on you at this point!
 Have I made this clear enough?

 Stir in the meatballs to cover with sauce and reduce the heat to as low as you can.
 This sauce will burn to the bottom if it's not low enough or you don't watch it.
 Our stove only has one burner that you can reliably set low enough to let this sit without burning.
 Don't fear though!
 Burning it a little is a Holmes family tradition, just get it under control and the burn bits will eventually blend into the sauce.
 If you burn it and don't slowly stir it off with a wooden spoon look forward to about three weeks of scraping the bottom of your pan!
 You can also add the meatballs to a crockpot and pour the sauce over them put the crockpot on low if you're worried about baby-sitting them.

-The longer you cook these meatballs the better they’ll be!
+The longer you cook homemade meatballs the better they'll be!
 Be sure to taste the sauce an hour before you want to serve it and add additional seasoning as needed.
 Often canned tomatoes can taste a little tart, a teaspoon or two of sugar stirred in at this point should fix that.
-Don’t bother tasting the meatballs, nothing you can do about them now!

-We love spicy meatballs, if we weren’t trying to feed kids off the same batch I’d bump up the red pepper, but I just add extra at the table.
-You’ll also notice there’s no salt added in this recipe.
-You can add a pinch if you feel the sauce needs it, but between the sausage and Parmesan cheese I don’t feel the meatballs need any added salt.
+We love our homemade meatballs spicy, if we weren't trying to feed kids off the same batch I'd bump up the red pepper, but I just add extra at the table.
+You'll also notice there's no salt added in this recipe.
+You can add a pinch if you feel the sauce needs it, but between the sausage and Parmesan cheese, I don't feel the meatballs need any added salt.